darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 # using multiple instances for image reconstruction

+Noise post-filtering may benefit from **introducing** a diffusion process -- this can be applied as an extra step after the [_denoise (profiled)_](./denoise-profiled.md) module.

-There are 4 optical issues that may benefit from a reconstruction by __undoing__ the diffusion process:
+Conversely, the following optical issues may benefit from reconstruction by **undoing** the diffusion process:

-1. sensor low-pass filter (LPF) blur and/or demosaicing anti-aliasing step,
+1. blur introduced by a sensor's low-pass filter (LPF) and/or anti-aliasing performed by the [_demosaic_](./demosaic.md) module,
 2. static lens blur,
-3. hazing, fog,
+3. haze/fog,
-4. light diffusion (using a diffuser too large), leading to even lighting and lack of local contrast on the subject.
+4. light diffusion (using a diffuser that is too large), leading to even lighting and lack of local contrast on the subject.

-And there is one issue that may benefit from a reconstruction by __doing__ a diffusion process: noise post-filtering (as an extra step after applying the [denoise (profiled)](denoised-profiled.md) module).

-While more than one of these issues can affect the same picture at the same time, it is better to try to fix them separately in more than one instance of the module.
-When doing so, ensure the issues are corrected from coarse scale to fine scale, and denoising always happens first.
-That is, your instances should be stacked on top of each other in this order:
+While more than one of these issues can affect the same picture at the same time, it is better to try to fix them separately using multiple instances of the module.
+When doing so, ensure the issues are corrected from coarse scale to fine scale, and that denoising always happens first.
+That is, your instances should appear in the following [pipe order](../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md):

-1. denoising,
+1. denoise,
 2. local contrast enhancement,
-3. dehazing,
+3. dehaze,
 4. lens blur correction,
-5. sensor and demosaicing correction.
+5. sensor and demosaic correction.

-Indeed, starting with the coarser scales reconstructions reduces the probability of introducing or increasing noise when doing the finer scales reconstructions.
+Starting with the coarser-scale reconstructions reduces the probability of introducing or increasing noise when performing the finer-scale reconstructions.
 This is unintuitive because these processes don't happen in this order during the formation of the image.
 For the same reason, denoising should always happen before any attempt at sharpening or increasing acutance.

 # notes and warnings